 The information below is a summary of how to create an iTunes Store package.
-For detailed steps on creating an iTunes Store package, see Compressor Help.
+For detailed steps on creating an iTunes Store package, see the Compressor User Guide.

-1. From the File menu, choose New iTunes Store Package.

-An iTunes Store package job appears in the batch area.

-2. To add a movie file, click Set, select a video file from the dialog that appears, then click Open.
+- From the File menu, choose New iTunes Store Package.
+An iTunes Store package job appears in the batch area. - 2.
+To add a movie file, click Set, select a video file from the dialog that appears, then click Open.